deka121/UiAutomationPlaywrightAssignment/README.md

 Page Object Model (POM) design pattern establishes a robust platform for automated browser testing that are both descriptive and human-readable.
 This combination enables test scenarios to be written in plain English, facilitating collaboration between developers, QA professionals, and non-technical stakeholders.
 The framework supports testing across multiple browsers, making it ideal for cross-browser validation.
 With the addition of Cucumber's BDD approach, the test automation suite serves not just as a testing tool but also as live documentation of the system's behaviour.

 **The tech stack used in this project are:**
-•	JavaScript as the programming language for writing test code
-•	Cucumber integrated in to the framework
+  -JavaScript as the programming language for writing test code -Cucumber integrated in to the framework
-•	NPM as the build tool
+  -NPM as the build tool
-•	VSCode as the preferred IDE for writing typescript code.
+  -VSCode as the preferred IDE for writing typescript code.

 **Features**
 - This testing framework supports Behaviour Driven Development (BDD).
 Tests are written in plain English text called Gherkin.